Article 1: Name

 Committee shall appoint a Chair Pro-tem who will act until either the President or President Elect may again assume such responsibilities or until the next election of officers.

 6.3 Each regional Vice President shall represent the Association in their respective geographic regions.
 Each shall be responsible for initiating and maintaining professional contacts within and between regions, promoting the purposes of the Association and reporting on significant developments within the region.
 In addition, regional Vice-Presidents will communicate and coordinate Association efforts on an intra-regional basis;

-6.4 In consultation with the President, the Executive Secretariat shall develop and distribute meeting agendas, keep accurate records of the Executive Committee and General meetings and deal with general communications;
+6.4 In consultation with the President, the General Secretary shall develop and distribute meeting agendas, keep accurate records of the Executive Committee and General meetings and deal with general communications;

-6.5 The Executive Secretariat shall be responsible for soliciting and processing new memberships and renewals, keeping an up-to-date list of old members and new members in good standing for the program year, providing members of the Executive Committee with such a list, and transmitting dues from new or renewed members to the Treasury.
-The Executive Secretariat shall perform such other duties related to membership recruitment and maintenance as may be assigned by the President;
+6.5 The Executive Secretariat shall be responsible for soliciting and processing new memberships and renewals, keeping an up-to-date list of old members and new members in good standing for the program year, providing members of the Executive Committee with such a list, and transmitting dues from new or renewed members to the Treasurer.
+The Membership Secretary shall perform such other duties related to membership recruitment and maintenance as may be assigned by the President;

 6.6 The Executive Secretariat shall be responsible for receiving and accounting for the Association's funds.

 7.1 each elected officer shall serve for a two year term, with the exception of the President who serves for only one two year term, and may be elected to the same office consecutively for only one additional term.
 In the event that a nominee for any position is not identified for an office for a given election cycle, the Nominating Committee may allow a two-term incumbent to run for an additional two-year term;

 7.2 the President Elect succeeds automatically to the Office of the President two years after he/she is elected;